bryanliujiang/SHF-Cardea-Parser/README.md

-Advanced Setup), ignoring commas deemed to be from entries and replacing commas deemed to be delimiters with an alternative character, a "clean" delimiter that can be user-specified ('$' character by default, see Program Parameters; **DELIMITER_CLEAN**) and is not expected to appear within any entry.
+Advanced Setup), ignoring commas deemed to be from entries and replacing commas deemed to be delimiters with an alternative character, a "clean" delimiter that can be user-specified ('$' character by default, see Program Parameters in the manual; **DELIMITER_CLEAN**) and is not expected to appear within any entry.
 Once the document is sanitized, it can be manipulated freely without worry of confusion between characters within entries and as delimiters.

 ## **Cardea-Compatible Conversion Stage**